 - Don’t wash fats, oil and grease (FOGs) down the drain.
 FOGs will line the pipes causing buildup in the collection systems, leading to sanitary sewer overflows.
 FOG is also difficult to remove at the wastewater plant.
 Scrape food scraps and FOGs into the trash where they can be properly disposed.

 - Choose phosphate-free detergents, soaps and household cleaners.
 Excessive phosphorous is expensive to treat for at the wastewater plant and creates algae blooms which negatively affect a natural ecosystem.

-Another important note, storm drains are not part of the wastewater (sanitary sewer) collection system.
-The many stormwater pipes in our streets and neighborhoods help manage potential flooding by taking rainwater and snow melt through detention ponds and channels and to the creek.
+Contrary to popular belief, storm drains are not part of the wastewater (sanitary sewer) collection system.
+The many stormwater pipes in our streets and neighborhoods help manage potential flooding by taking rainwater and snow melt through detention ponds and channels, and then to the creek.
 Stormwater pipes and channels do not go to the wastewater treatment facility.
-This direct lineage to the stream is why it is so critical to not dump anything down the stormdrain.
+Since these drains and channels go directly to the creek, it is critical to not dump anything down the storm drain.

 PCWRA Expansion Project

-Plans are underway to expand the wastewater treatment facility to treat 3 million gallons of water day.
-That expansion will take the facility from 6.44 million to 9.44 million gallons per day.
+In 2020, the wastewater treatment facility expanded to treat an additional 3 million gallons of water day, from 6.44 million to 9.44 million gallons.

-The expansion is needed due to population increases that the area is experiencing.
+The expansion was needed due to population increases that the area is experiencing.
 As Castle Rock is the largest populated partner, we are responsible for a majority of the cost of this expansion.
 The funding for the expansion comes from system development fees which are paid by developers.
-Customer rates will not be used for the expansion portion of the project.
+Customer rates were not used for the expansion portion of the project.